 The trail continued through private property for the morning, passing through a community of cabins near creeks and ponds.
 The trail dodged in and out of the woods, mostly following roads through the neighborhood.

 A little after noon, we stopped briefly at the Indian Rock Shelter, the first one on the BMT we’ve seen.
 It was nice, and could probably hold four people before it started getting cramped.
-It didn’t look as though it had seen much use, though it is the only place to camp for quite a few miles due to the trail going through private property.
+It didn’t look as though it had seen much use, though it is the only place to camp for quite a few miles in either direction due to the trail going through private property.
 While we were there, the sun peeked out from behind the clouds briefly, then hid away again.

 At one point, just after the trail turned off a road and into the woods again, we met with the first downed tree that presented a significant obstacle.
 The wood looked fresh; likely it fell during the storm yesterday.
 It was a bit tricky to navigate through (though having two people did make it a little easier than it might otherwise have been), but we’d had to deal with worse on the Pacific Crest Trail, and it only delayed us a minute at the most.